SubZeroPL/pcsx2_arkadyzja_savestates/SLUS-21361/README.md

 **Description:**

 Co-op using Doppelganger Style.
 During the game, activate Devil Trigger (R1 + Circle) so that a second player can press Start and take control of your copy.
-You can complete all missions from 8 onward this way.
+You can complete all missions this way.
 It’s best to stay in the Super Legendary Dark Knight costume so you don’t consume the DT gauge.